kemacalls/scheddy/README.md

 ```
 python scheddy [commands]
 ```
-OR
+or
 ```
 chmod +x scheddy
 ./scheddy [commands]
 ```

-unless you specify a `--config` path, scheddy will create one at
+unless you specify a `--config` path, scheddy will create one at:
 `$HOME/.config/scheddy/`
 and if you don't have a `scheddy.yaml` in your config folder,
-scheddy will make one for you
+scheddy will make one for you.

-from this point you can add scheddy's binary to anywhere you like your binaries
+now you can add scheddy's binary to anywhere you like your binaries.
-for me it was `~/.local/bin/` with my other python programs
+for me it was `~/.local/bin/` with my other python programs.

+help:

 ```
 usage: scheddy [-h] [-m {poly,polym,table}] [-i INTERVAL] [-n] [-c CONFIG]